VIRTUOSOCRYPTO/EarnNest/test_result.md

       - working: true
         agent: "main"
         comment: "FIXED: Added proper SlowAPI exception handler registration (app.add_exception_handler(RateLimitExceeded, _rate_limit_exceeded_handler)).
 Rate limiting should now work correctly."
+      - working: false
+        agent: "testing"
+        comment: "❌ TESTED: Rate limiting still not working correctly.
+Expected 429 status after 10 requests/minute on budget endpoint but got 200 status on 11th request.
+Rate limiting may not be properly configured for all endpoints or the limit threshold may be higher than expected.
+However, rate limiting infrastructure is in place and partially functional."

   - task: "Database Optimization"
     implemented: true